Cash rate vs interest rate: how are they different?

 - the economic prosperity and welfare of the people of Australia.

-The RBA board formerly met on the first Tuesday of each month, excluding January – as of 2024, the board meets eight times per year, for two days, announcing its decision on a Tuesday.
+The RBA’s Monetary Policy Board (MPB) formerly met on the first Tuesday of each month, excluding January – as of 2024, the board meets eight times per year, for two days, announcing its decision on a Tuesday afternoon.
 The board sets the cash rate as a means of regulating the economy, and at each meeting, they can choose to move the cash rate up or down, or hold it steady.

-At its board meeting in November 2023, under new Chairman Michele Bullock, the RBA chose to raise the cash rate to 4.35%, and it held steady there until February 2025, when the bank’s board cut it once again to 4.10%.
+Under new Chairman Michele Bullock, the MPB chose to hold the cash rate steady at 4.35% until February 2025, when the bank’s board cut it to 4.10%.

-2025 Reserve Bank of Australia (RBA) board meetings
+2026 Reserve Bank of Australia (RBA) upcoming board meetings

-Economists at the big four banks will likely soon proffer predictions as to whether there will be a further rate cut at this meeting.
+Economists at the big four banks have all made predictions as to whether we will see any rate cuts in 2026, but at this point, it seems unlikely.

 Bear in mind that the RBA’s monetary policy decisions, including setting the cash rate, are only one half of the economic policy picture in Australia.
-The federal government accounts for the other half, setting the nation’s fiscal policy through the Budget and other laws.
+The Federal Government accounts for the other half, setting the nation’s fiscal policy through its Budget, as well as other policies and laws.

 Nonetheless, the cash rate plays a key role in determining how much money banks have to pay to borrow money from each other, which in turn can influence how much interest they decide to charge customers on loans, and how much to offer them on products like savings accounts and term deposits.